Hodan, Mogadishu

 Hodan Neighbourhood (Hodan ee Muqdisho) is a neighbourhood in the southeastern Banaadir region of Somalia.
 It is a neighbourhood in the northwestern part of Mogadishu.

+Region

 This neighbourhood as well as the bordering Deyniile neighbourhood are a part of the traditional Territory of the Murusade clan.
+The Hodan neighbourhood has a sub-neighbourhood called Taleh, that includes a taleh road and Taleh square; it was named after the city Taleh in modern Waqooyi Bari, that was formerly the capital of the Dervish State.

 History

 On 14 October 2017, there were two truck bombings in the Hodan District, which killed at least 587 people in total and destroyed a hotel.